legendcodermartino1245/ldac-optimization-guide/README.md

 | 16  | Android  | Android | OFF / OFF  | 1.5 / 1.5      | ❓                          | ❓         | ❓       | ❓         |

+⚠ Adaptive LDAC Warning:
+Resume stability and stutter tolerance may degrade when Adaptive mode is active, especially in multipoint scenarios.

 ## 🎧 AVRCP Role Detection — Testing Methodology

 To determine AVRCP Controller (CT) and Target (TG) roles during multipoint LDAC operation, the following non-invasive test procedure was used: